PsychNStuff/BriefExpNatSM/README.md

 Bar graphs were completed using R (version 4.0.3), after the data was cleaned and the measures were created in SPSS.
 The code in R does not clean the data or aggregate any measures.

-This is currently a preregistered project at https://osf.io/r68aj/ and will be updated with any citation(s) affiliated with it.
+This is currently a preregistered project at https://osf.io/r68aj/ and has been successfully defended as an undergraduate honors thesis.
+It can be cited as:

+Hall, M.C., McMichael, S.L., & Kwan, V.S.Y.
+(2021).
+Effects of a brief exposure to nature or social media on psychological well-being [Unpublished Undergraduate Honors Thesis].
+DOI:10.17605/OSF.IO/R68AJ